AKR-2803/FlutterPractice/README.md

 ## Running this project in your device:

 -> Download the zip file from [here](https://github.com/AKR-2803/FlutterPractice/tree/day7_firebase).

 -> Change the google-services.json to your file from the firebase.

 -> Change the versions of packages inside pubspec.yaml(if needed).

 -> You are good to go.

 -> In case you are facing some other errors, try to resolve them by searching them, trust me you'll learn a lot more solving those errors than actually running the code.

 -> You can also refer to a YouTube tutorial : just make sure its not too old, else some features might not work, find recent tutorials.

--> If you still need any help, ferel free to comment or contact me.
+-> If you still need any help, feel free to comment or contact me.

 ALL THE BEST :)